wuegaki/wuegaki.github.io/output2.md

 #### 2026

 - **Uegaki, Wataru**. to appear.
+Exhaustivity in mention-some readings: Fox (2013) and trivalent presupposition projection from embedded questions.
+- **Uegaki, Wataru**. to appear.
 Modality and attitude verbs.
 A. Arregui, V. Hacquard & M. Ippolito (eds.), _Cambridge Handbook of Modality_.
 CUP.
 - **Uegaki, Wataru**, Anne Mucha, & Ciyang Qing.
 2026.
 An efficiency-based effect of frequency on lexicalization: a dyadic experiment.
 _Proceedings of Cognitive Science Society Annual Meeting (CogSci) 2026_.